The Illinois Association of School Boards

 2.27 STATE AUTHORIZED CHARTER SCHOOL FUNDING

-The Illinois Association of School Boards shall urge adoption of legislationsimilar to House Bill 2660, Amendment #1, in the 98 th General Assembly,which would revise the method of funding State-authorized charter schools so as to limit the withholding of State funds from host school districts.
+The Illinois Association of School Boards shall urge adoption of legislation which would create a new methodology for the funding of State Authorized Charter Schools which would not have a negative financial impact on the host district.
 With respect to State authorized virtual charter schools, further limit the withholding of State funds from host school districts in proportion to the per pupil expenditure used for building maintenance, classroom supplies, transportation, safety and security, and other costs unique to “brick and mortar” schools.
 For all State-authorized charter schools, require that proof of continuing enrollment and attendance be submitted quarterly, with prorated refunds to the host school district upon withdrawal of students from the charter school.

 [Top of Page] [IASB Home]